Sweden adopts negative rates, bond purchases to fight deflation threat

 The Riksbank said it would "soon" make purchases of nominal government bonds with maturities from 1 year up to around 5 years for a sum of 10 billion Swedish crowns ($1.17 billion).

-But with the ECB printing 60 billion euros a month in new money the Riksbank's much more limited program may have little effect on bond yields - already at record lows.
+But with the ECB printing 60 billion euros a month in new money the Riksbank's much more limited programme may have little effect on bond yields - already at record lows.

 "In terms of GDP, the mini-QE program amounts to about 0.25 percent," banking group Morgan Stanley said in a note.
 "Therefore, this measure should be seen more as a signal that the Riksbank is ready to do more and remain dovish for the foreseeable time."